 Let the Genderbread Person help guide you in this education.

-Welcome to the University of Hawaiʻi at Hilo website for lesbian, gay, bisexual, transgender, intersex, queer, and questioning students and their allies!
-Respecting the rights and dignity of all people, the University strives to maintain an inclusive and safe campus for all students regardless of their sexual orientation, gender identity, or gender expression.
-Traditional Hawaiian culture prior to colonization and the introduction of Christianity was characterized by an openness and acceptance of relationship diversity, including same-gender relationships; in the spirit of honoring the indigenous culture and LGBTIQ students, UH Hilo attempts to honor this tradition.
+If you are part of the LGBTIQA community or an ally who supports the community and are considering attending UH Hilo, know that the University strives to provide a welcoming and safe environment for you.
+Traditional Hawaiian culture prior to colonization and the introduction of Christianity was characterized by an openness and acceptance of relationship diversity, including same-gender relationships; in the spirit of honoring the indigenous culture and LGBTIQA students, UH Hilo attempts to honor this tradition.

 - UH Hilo Representatives on the UH Commission on the Status of LGBTI Equality

-- Equal Employment Opportunity/Affirmative Action Office (932-7641, email@example.com, Trailer E behind the Business Office)
+- Equal Employment Opportunity/Affirmative Action Office

 - UH Commission on the Status of LGBTI Equality: (email@example.com)